 Sutkowska E, Marciniak D, Koszewicz M, Dziadkowiak E, Budrewicz S, Biernat K, Kuciel N, Mazurek J, Hap K. Validity and reliability of the polish version of the Michigan Neuropathy Screening Instrument.
 World J Diabetes 2023; In press

 Core Tip: The Michigan Neuropathy Screening Instrument (MNSI) is a collective tool for assessing the peripheral nervous system in patients with diabetes mellitus and is widely used to evaluate patients in many countries.
 In Poland, the MNSI has not yet been validated, thus is a problem when using it in daily practice and for research purposes.
 We concluded that the Polish MNSI is a reliable and accurate screening tool for peripheral neuropathy, and we hope that it can be used by our colleagues in their studies.
-Since we also proposed cutoff points for both scales (for patients and for physicians), this can also be used by other authors (from different countries) to discuss a proper analysis in their future work.
+We also proposed cutoff points of both scales for patients and for physicians, hoping that MNSI can be used by other authors from different countries

 INTRODUCTION

-A peripheral, symmetric sensorimotor polyneuropathy is the most common type of neuropathy seen in patients with diabetes mellitus (DM)[1].
-Epidemiological data shows that it occurs in approximately 28%-50% of patients with DM[2,3] depending on the population studied.
-The pathology may begin developing in prediabetes[4], as carbohydrate disturbances start a few years before the diagnosis of type 2 DM (T2DM).
-According to guidelines, this is the reason patients with T2DM should be screened for complications at the time of diagnosis.
+A peripheral, symmetric sensorimotor polyneuropathy is the most common type of neuropathy in patients with diabetes mellitus (DM)[1].
+Epidemiological data show that it occurs in approximately 28%-50% of patients with DM[2,3] depending on the population studied.
+It may begin developing in prediabetes[4], as carbohydrate disturbances start a few years before the diagnosis of type 2 DM (T2DM).
+According to guidelines, patients with T2DM should be screened for complications at the time of diagnosis.
 An examination in patients with type 1 DM (T1DM) should be performed approximately 5 years after the beginning of the disease.
-To minimize the risk of severe complications and to monitor neuropathy severity, regular inspections and examinations are recommended at least annually by the International Working Group on the Diabetic Foot (2019)[5] as well as many local guidelines including those from the Polish Diabetes Association[6].
+To minimize the risk of severe complications and to monitor neuropathy severity, regular inspections and examinations are recommended to be performed at least annually according to the International Working Group on the Diabetic Foot (2019)[5] as well as many local guidelines including those from the Polish Diabetes Association[6].

 Peripheral neuropathy can be bothersome and significantly reduce a patient’s quality of life.
 It is difficult to effectively treat and up to 50% of diabetic peripheral neuropathies can be asymptomatic.
-As a result of the deformation and loss of protective sensation caused by peripheral neuropathy, ulceration and finally amputation can occur[7-9] contributing to the patient’s disability.
-Therefore, the early detection of this characteristic disorder of the peripheral nervous system is important through the use of proven and readily available tools.
-The examiner should ask patients about their subjective feeling (symptoms) and perform tests dedicated to assessing the function of small and large fibers[10].
-All necessary tests are included in the Michigan Neuropathy Screening Instrument (MNSI)[11], which is a collective tool used to assess the peripheral nervous system in patients with DM and has been validated for the needs of patients in many countries.
+As a result of the deformation and loss of protective sensation caused by peripheral neuropathy, ulceration and finally amputation can occur[7-9] , leading to the patient’s disability.
+Therefore, the early detection of this characteristic disorder of the peripheral nervous system is important using proven and readily available tools.
+The examiner should ask patients about their subjective feeling (symptoms) and perform tests to assess the function of small and large fibers[10].
+All necessary tests are included in the Michigan Neuropathy Screening Instrument (MNSI)[11], which is a collective tool used to assess the peripheral nervous system in patients with DM and has been validated for patients in many countries.
 So far, this tool has not been validated to assess neuropathy in Poland.
 The use of MNSI may improve the diagnostic process of peripheral neuropathy and could be helpful in future studies.
 The reliability and precision of this tool was validated in previous studies[11-13].
 The first section of the MNSI is subjective and consists of 15 self-administered questions, while the second section is a physical assessment that should be completed by health professionals.

 MATERIALS AND METHODS